bobbyluig/eclipse/docs/src/tutorial.md

 If you are good at trigonometry, FK can be solved starting from the servo closest to the body.
 An example can be seen [here](http://www.stagrobotics.com/stag.html).
 However, it does not have to be solved that way.
 You can also apply [rotational matrices](http://inside.mines.edu/fs_home/gmurray/ArbitraryAxisRotation/) when they are convenient to use.
 I've generalized the use of rotation matrices to be:

 1. Check to see if you can ignore any segments.
 This can happen when the line formed by the segment is the axis of rotation for a servo attached to that segment.
-2. Try to reduce the problem to a 2D one and use basic trignometry to consume one or more $\theta$s.
+2. Try to reduce the problem to a 2D one and use basic trigonometry to consume one or more $\theta$s.
-3. Apply rotational matrices via [matrix multiplcation](https://en.wikipedia.org/wiki/Matrix_multiplication) for any servos rotating about convenient axes.
+3. Apply rotational matrices via [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) for any servos rotating about convenient axes.
 4. Use trigonometry to solve for any remaining servos.

 Use whichever method you find to be easier.
 Apply rotation matrices can be confusing.
-However, you will need to understand 3D trignomoetry to do it the other way.
+However, you will need to understand 3D trigonometry to do it the other way.
 Remember -- draw a diagram, take it slow, and test your solution.

 ### Inverse Kinematics